 The results of this study provide valuable insights for DMO marketers as they show that including the element Return with the Elixir into content marketing efforts can increase consumer engagement.
-Higher levels of consumer engagement then seem to increase intention to visit and the likelihood of investing more time in information gathering.
+Higher levels of consumer engagement then seem to increase the intention to visit and the likelihood of investing more time in information gathering.

 My research also showed that women seem to be more positively influenced by the element, which creates opportunities for marketers trying to specifically target women with their content efforts.
 The type of Elixer, however, and the way it was formulated, may have influenced this research result and further experimenting is required.

-This study offers first empirical evidence for the notion that the last element of hero’s journey, the Return with the Elixir can lead to higher levels of consumer engagement and provides a starting point for discussion and future research on how the elements of the hero’s journey can be used for successful content marketing.
+This study offers the first empirical evidence for the notion that the last element of a hero’s journey, the Return with the Elixir can lead to higher levels of consumer engagement and provides a starting point for discussion and future research on how the elements of the hero’s journey can be used for successful content marketing.